motaylormo/ft_ssl/README.md

     * **Permuted choice 2** is the last thing done to a subkey.
 It takes 56 bits as input, and returns 48 bits as output.

 The **s-boxes (substitution boxes)** take 48 bits as input, and return 32 bits as output.
+1. The 48 bits are split into 8 groups of 6 bits.
+2. In each sextet, the first and last bit are combined into a 2-bit number, and the middle 4 bits are another number.
+3. In the format of `[nth of the sextet][2-bit number][4-bit number value]`, look it up on the substitution boxes.
+4. Save that number as 4-bits in your output 32.

 ### Terminology
 * **des** stands for **Data Encryption Standard**.